 - According to disability statistics from the Social Security Administration, more than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition.

 - In addition, about 5.6 percent of working Americans miss work for up to six months due to a disability every year, according to Integrated Benefits Institute.

-- The overall occurrence of disabilities seem to be more prevalent today than in the past.
-According to a 2017 study by the Center for Talent Innovation, about 33 percent of millennial professionals have a disability as defined by the U.S. government.
+- The overall occurrence of disabilities seems to be more prevalent today than in the past.
+According to a 2017 study by the Center for Talent Innovation (now Coqual), about 33 percent of millennial professionals have a disability as defined by the U.S. government.
 That’s a higher rate than was reported by Baby Boomers and Generation X.